Politics of Puerto Rico: International status

-On November 27, 1953, shortly after the establishment of the Commonwealth, the General Assembly of the United Nations approved Resolution 748, removing Puerto Rico's classification as a non-self-governing territory under article 73(e) of the Charter from UN.
-But the General Assembly did not apply its full list of criteria to Puerto Rico to determine if it has achieved self-governing status.
+On November 27, 1953, shortly after the establishment of the Commonwealth, the General Assembly of the United Nations approved Resolution 748, removing Puerto Rico's classification as a non-self-governing territory under article 73(e) of the UN Charter.
+This made it possible for the United States to stop publicly transmitting information on Puerto Rico.
+However, as was pointed out by delegates from countries such as Indonesia and Guatemala during the discussions over the vote, the General Assembly did not apply its full list of "factors" to Puerto Rico to determine if it had achieved self-governing status.
+These and other delegates argued that Puerto Rico had not attained fully self-governing status.

 In August 1977, the Chairman of the Democratic Party of Puerto Rico, Franklin Delano López, testified before the UN Decolonization Committee denouncing the colonial nature of the Commonwealth Status.
 As a result of his statement, many other statehooders and commonwealth supporters went to the United Nations requesting the end of the colonial status.